Meals & Incidental Expenses Per Diem

-Texas State travelers may receive meals & incidental expenses (M&IE) per diem on overnight trips for the days that the traveler conducts University business outside of his or her designated headquarters.
-Travelers may also receive M&IE per diem for the day before and after official business begins and ends if it is reasonable and necessary.
-M&IE per diems are intended to supplement, not fully compensate, the meal costs and personal incidental expenses incurred while traveling on official University business.
+Texas State travelers may receive a Meals & Incidental Expenses (M&IE) per diem on overnight trips for days that the traveler conducts university business outside of his or her designated headquarters.
+M&IE per diems are intended to supplement, not fully compensate, the meal costs and personal incidental expenses incurred while traveling on official university business.

 - Must have an overnight stay outside of designated headquarters

 - Requires no receipts, unless: